domivillacis/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Finally, to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch, Jeremy has performed a t-test in which the results are the following:
+Finally, to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch, Jeremy has performed a t-test, in which the results are the following:

 Alternative Hypothesis = PSI  is not equal to 1500